 Norfolk beaches regularly win Blue Flag awards for some of the beaches up and down the coast.
 Regardless of whether it has a blue flag, the beaches are beautifully sandy, some are washed with the tides, but all offer you a day out to remember.
 Bacton beach is right on your doorstep and comes and goes with the tides.
 Here’s some suggestions of nearby ones to explore.

-The 2016 winners of a Blue Flag award are Cromer, Sheringham, Mundesley and Sea Palling; all within an easy drive from us.
+The 2018 winners of a Blue Flag award are Cromer, Sheringham, Mundesley, Sea Palling East and West Runton; all within an easy drive of our properties.
 This means they meet the highest international standard of water quality as well as having great facilities and being kept beautifully clean.
 They all have parking, cafes, amusements and toilet facilities within easy reach of the beach.
 Sea Palling is the only beach out of these that remain sandy when the tide is fully in.
 To look ahead at tide times and plan your holiday, then this fishing site enables you to check the tide times for dates in the future.

-East Runton beach won a Seaside award in 2015 for their sandy and well maintained beaches.
 For beaches with lifeguards during the summer season, then click on the image to check out the great app from the RNLI, available on ipad, iphones and android phones, that not only tells you the nearest lifeguarded beach, but also gives real-time weather and tide information.
-Mundesley, Sea Palling, Cromer and Sheringham are all lifeguarded and an easy drive away.
+Mundesley, Sea Palling and Sheringham are all lifeguarded and an easy drive away.
+Cromer is literally a few minutes walk from cromer Flint Cottage

-Walcott beach is a lovely 15 to 20 minute walk along the seafront.
+Walcott beach is a lovely 15 to 20 minute walk along the seafront from Beachscape and Tides in Bacton.
 Treat yourself to a Norfolk ice cream from Kingfisher cafe or perhaps some fish and chips from Kingfisher fish bar.
 The local shop has beach supplies if you need a bucket and spade!

 Happisburgh, a little further down the coast has the famous lighthouse overlooking it.
-It suffers from coastal erosion but this means that the beach is beautiful and unspoilt.
+It suffers from coastal erosion but you can always walk along the coast path if the beach access is restricted.
 There’s a great car park and a modern WC.
-Walk inland a little way to find your refreshments at the occasional nearby house that serve the tourists during the main summer season.
+Walk inland a little way to find your refreshments at the occasional nearby house or the amazing Burger Bar that serve the tourists during the main summer season.

-Other nearby beaches include West and East Runton, Overstrand and Horsey beach is unique for seal watching.
+Other nearby beaches include Overstrand, Winterton-on -sea and Horsey beach is unique for seal watching.
 There are many more travelling north towards Wells and beyond or south to Great Yarmouth, including the fabulous beach of Gorleston.

 For a great article with information on all these beaches and more, have a read of the Explore Norfolk site